SAP/ui5-migration/docs/guide/newReplacement.md

 }
 ```

+**Note**: the variable name "each" is automatically derived from the `modulePath`, alternatively parameter
+`newVariableName` could be provided, if the variable name should differ.

 You also realize that you cannot configure much.
 You can only influence the
 * import via the top level string, e.g. `"jquery.sap.script"`